Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 Editor's note: This interview contains graphic details that some readers may find upsetting.

-Though he spent years as a war reporter, covering conflicts in Afghanistan and Iraq, Hennigan says, "nothing really prepared me for the level of devastation and the amount of death" in New York City.
+Though he spent years as a war reporter, covering conflicts in Afghanistan and Iraq, Hennigan says, "nothing really prepared me for the level of devastation and the amount of death" in New York.

 "When you walk into a major U.S. city and you see the sorts of things that they're dealing with — racks of corpses and industrial warehouses full of people dedicated to processing the dead — it's not something that comes natural," he says.
 "The scale of it is incomparable to anything that we've seen."